HenryHong91/DDB/FindNumber/Readme.md

    - After downloading, unzip the file.
    - Run the setup application to install FindNumber - Windows Form App (.NET Framework).

-## Development Environment
-- This application was developed using the .NET Framework.